planetlearning/planetlearning.github.io/pages/micromaster/profiles/pratikshya19.md

  * JavaScript
  * JS ES6
  * React

-  ### Check out my profile to know more about me and my projects at my [Portfolio Page](https://pratikshyapandeyportfolio.netlify.app).
+#### Check out my profile to know more about me and my projects at my [Portfolio Page](https://pratikshyapandeyportfolio.netlify.app) .
 Looking forward to talk with you all!

-    Thank you~
+> Thank you ~